jschappet/magic_map_project/Humans/Adi Shankaracharya.md

 - [Understanding Maya in Advaita](https://www.youtube.com/watch?v=example) - A discussion on the concept of Maya in Shankaracharya's teachings. #TOBE_REVIEWED

 ## Location
-- **Shringeri Sharada Peetham** - One of the four mathas established by Adi Shankaracharya, located in Shringeri, Karnataka, India.
+- **Shringeri Sharada Peetham** - One of the four mathas established by Adi Shankaracharya, located in Shringeri, Karnataka, India. #TOBE_REVIEWED
-- **Kanchi Kamakoti Peetham** - Another matha associated with Shankaracharya, located in Kanchipuram, Tamil Nadu, India.
+- **Kanchi Kamakoti Peetham** - Another matha associated with Shankaracharya, located in Kanchipuram, Tamil Nadu, India. #TOBE_REVIEWED
 - **Govardhan Peetham** - One of the four mathas, located in Puri, Odisha, India. #TOBE_REVIEWED

 ## Contact Information